kingdonb/link-checker-gpt/README.md

 ### Step 1: Add the Action

 In your `.github/workflows/` directory (create it if it doesn't exist), add a new workflow file, for instance, `link-check.yml`.
+You can also add this in an existing workflow.

 Within this file, add the following content: